tablelandnetwork/docs/docs/sdk/database/README.md

 When a table is written to, it includes two steps:

-1. On-chain interaction—this is what the `wait` method is waiting for (i.e., transaction finality).
+1. Onchain interaction—this is what the `wait` method is waiting for (i.e., transaction finality).
-2. Off-chain materialization—once `wait` is fulfilled, the mutating SQL query will have been materialized by the Tableland network and is now readable with the `SELECT` statement.
+2. Offchain materialization—once `wait` is fulfilled, the mutating SQL query will have been materialized by the Tableland network and is now readable with the `SELECT` statement.

 :::tip
 A commonly used pattern with an `INTEGER PRIMARY KEY` constraint is to use it for auto-incrementing purposes, where you _don't_ specify that column upon inserts so that the value will increment automatically.
 See [here](/playbooks/sql/incrementing-values) for more details.